A mortgage is a loan secured against your home. Your home may be repossessed if you do not keep up repayments on your mortgage.

 A Freehold is when you own the land and the assets on it, such as a property.
 A Leasehold is when you own a property but do not own the land it is built on.
 The most common example of this is when you buy a flat in a block of flats.

-First-time buyers should use a whole of the market mortgage service to find the best deal available to them.
-Using a mortgage broker won’t just help you seek find the best mortgage deal, but it can help reduce the stress and makes sure you do not commit to a mortgage that is not right for you.
+First-time buyers should use a whole of the market mortgage service to find the best deal.
+Using a mortgage broker won’t just help you find the best mortgage deal, but it can help reduce the stress and ensure you do not commit to a mortgage that is not right for you.

 Read less